| |

 - World Military History Bibliography:

-Barton C. Hacker -- Reviewed by William J. Hamblin
+by Barton C. Hacker -- Reviewed by William J. Hamblin

 - The Byzantine Wars: Battles

-and Campaign of the Byzantine Era, by John F. Haldon --
+and Campaign of the Byzantine Era , by John F. Haldon --

 Reviewed by Richard Cornwell